NCAR/mpr-flex/README.md

 e.g.,ks1gamma1 is 1st gamma parameter for ks (saturated hydraulic conductivity) transfer function type 1 (cosby equation)

+## Model options
+0. No model (used for parameter estimation with gamma parameters specified in "restart_file")
+1. VIC
+2. SAC/SNOW17

 ## Model specific I/O implementation
-For run option 2 and 3, VIC and SAC are now implemented (as of 10/26/2016).
+For run option 1 and 2, VIC and SAC are now implemented (as of 10/26/2016).

 To use other model
 You will need to write model specific routines - use model_routines.f90.template